Sunny6889/tron-docker-main/metric_monitor/REMOTE_WRITE_WITH_THANOS.md

 For systems monitoring multiple services with increasing scale, there are two approaches to prevent Thanos Receive from becoming a single point of failure or performance bottleneck:

 1. Deploy multiple independent Thanos Receive instances, each dedicated to different monitoring targets.
 The configurations outlined in this document provide clear guidance for setting up this distributed architecture.
 2. Implement Thanos Receive in cluster mode, which provides a unified entry point with automatic scaling capabilities as illustrated in the architecture diagram.
-We are working to provide guidance.
+For detailed instructions on setting up Thanos Receive cluster mode, refer to the [Thanos receive cluster mode](THANOS_CLUSTER.md) guide.

 ### Step 3: Set up Thanos Query
 As Grafana cannot directly query Thanos Receive, we need Thanos Query that implements Prometheus’s v1 API to aggregate data from the Receive services. **Querier is fully stateless and horizontally scalable**.